 Corpus Christi North Beach.
-We own and operate a 3.3 million barrel crude oil storage and terminalling facility located at the Port of Corpus Christi in Texas.
-The facility supports our South Texas Crude System and is also connected to a third-party pipeline system, providing our customers with the flexibility to segregate and deliver crude oil and processed condensate.
-This facility has access to four docks, including two private docks, and can load crude oil onto ships simultaneously on all four docks.
-This includes exclusive-use access to the Port of Corpus Christi's newest crude oil dock, which was completed in September 2018 and is able to accommodate Aframax-class vessels.
+We own and operate a 3.5 million barrel crude oil storage and terminalling facility located at the Port of Corpus Christi in Texas.
+The facility supports our pipelines that transport crude oil from the Eagle Ford and Permian Basin regions to Corpus Christi and is also connected to a third-party pipeline systems, providing our customers with the flexibility to segregate and deliver crude oil and processed condensate.
+This facility has access to four docks, including one dock for which we have exclusive-use that is able to accommodate Aframax-class vessels and two private docks.
+We can load crude oil onto ships simultaneously on all four docks.
+The completion of the 30-inch crude oil pipeline from Taft, Texas to our Corpus Christi North Beach terminal in 2019 provides our customers the ability to transport volumes from the Permian Basin to Corpus Christi, Texas for export.